 - 2.25.
 A person currently registered for a qualification of QMUL may not concurrently be registered for a degree, diploma, or certificate at any other institution, except with the express permission of Senate, or its delegated authority.
 Similarly, a student may not be simultaneously registered for more than one QMUL programme, except with the express permission of Senate, or its delegated authority. - 2.26.
 A student registered for the MBBS or BDS programme who has permission to undertake an intercalated year, in accordance with the School of Medicine and Dentistry's policy on intercalation, shall be exempt from the regulation on concurrent study for the period of intercalation only.
-There shall be no overlap between the intercalated programme and the subsequent year of the MBBS or BDS programme.
+There shall be no overlap between the intercalated programme and the subsequent year of the MBBS or BDS programme except where the intercalation period results in the award of a one year masters degree.